openebs/openebs/k8s/upgrades/0.9.0-1.0.0/README.md

    - If any NodeSelector has been used to deploy openebs related pods.
    - Master or any Node has been tainted in k8s cluster.

  - Run below command to update OpenEBS control plane components labels.
     ```sh
-    $ ./pre-upgrade.sh <openebs_namespace>
+    $ ./pre-upgrade.sh <openebs_namespace> <mode>
     ```
     `<openebs_namespace>` is the namespace where OpenEBS control plane components are installed.
+    `<mode>` provide mode as helm if OpenEBS is installed via helm (or) provide mode as operator if OpenEBS is installed via operator yaml

 Note:
  - No new spc should be created after this step until the upgrade is complete.
 If created the `pre-upgrade.sh` script needs to be executed again.
  - It is mandatory to make sure that all OpenEBS control plane components are running at version 0.9.0 before the upgrade